twilio/twilio-go/rest/memory/v1/docs/StoresProfilesImportsApi.md

 Get a list of imports

-Retrieve a list of profile import task IDs that have been submitted for this service.
-Use these IDs to query individual import status details.
+Retrieve a paginated list of profile import task IDs submitted for this service, ordered by import recency.
+Use the returned IDs to query individual import status details, and the paging parameters to iterate through larger sets. `orderBy` defaults to `DESC`; omitting `pageSize`/`pageToken` returns a default first page.

 ### Path Parameters